forcedotcom/salesforcedx-vscode/docs/README.md

 ## Github Pages

 Previously the docs site was hosted on Github pages for the main SF VSCode extensions repository.
 This has been decommissioned in favor of the [doc site](https://developer.salesforce.com/tools/vscode).
-A javascript redirect has been put in place on the 404.html file to ensure we land on the documentation site when the github pages site is accessed.
+A JavaScript redirect has been put in place on the 404.html file to ensure we land on the documentation site when the github pages site is accessed.